Steven Rinella

 Steven Rinella (born February 13, 1974) is an American outdoorsman, conservationist, writer, and television personality known for translating the hunting and fishing lifestyle to a wide variety of audiences.

 Early life

-Steven Rinella was born in Twin Lake, Michigan on February 13, 1974.
+Steven Rinella, who is of Italian descent, was born in Twin Lake, Michigan on February 13, 1974.
 He grew up in Twin Lake along with his two older brothers, who were taught to hunt and fish at an early age by their father.